Jemez Springs, NM —Aug. 13, 2007

 Watson and Crick, the fathers of DNA, they saw the same data that several other people did.
 They made the shift because, basically, they weren’t sleeping at night thinking about this.

 RW: And you are passionate.

 RW: I’m going to quote my brother who goes fishing with you and has known you for forty years.
-He says that you get hunches.
+He says that you "get hunches."
 That’s the word he uses.
 My brother says that your hunches tend to pan out.
-You seem to have an ability, he says, that’s uncanny.
+You seem to have an ability that’s uncanny, he says.

 EJ: Well, a lot of times they don’t pan out!
 But I am very persistent, and I do follow up on hunches with a great deal of perseverance once they move me to that stage.

 RW: What are some of the hunches that have been most important to you?

 EJ: With regard to cancer, we discovered a protein that plays a role in many processes including DNA replication.
 We thought that due to the central importance of this protein—it’s extremely evolutionarily conserved—that it must be playing a role our bodies find essential.
 We found, fairly early on—and this was due to a hunch—that it was deleted in many cases of acute leukemia.